Mikhail Bulgakov: Early life

-Afanasiy Bulgakov (1859 - 1907) was born in Oryol, Oryol Governorate, the oldest son of Ivan Avraamovich Bulgakov, a priest, and his wife Olympiada Ferapontovna.
-He first studied in a seminary in Oryol, and then studied in Kiev Theological Academy from 1881 to 1885, and was named a docent of the Academy in 1886.
-Varvara Bulgakova (1869 - 1922) was born in Karachev; her father, Mikhail Pokrovsky, was a protoiereus.
+Afanasiy was born in Oryol, the oldest son of Ivan Avraamovich Bulgakov, a priest, and his wife, Olympiada Ferapontovna.
+He first studied in a seminary in Oryol, and then studied in Kiev Theological Academy from 1881 to 1885, and was named a docent of the academy in 1886.
+Varvara was born in Karachev; her father, Mikhail Pokrovsky, was a protoiereus.
 Afanasiy and Varvara married in 1890.
-Their other children were Vera (b.
-1892), Nadezhda (b.
-1893), Varvara (b.
-1895), Nikolai (b.
-1898), Ivan (b.
-1900), and Yelena (b.
-1902).
+Their other children were Vera (born 1892), Nadezhda (born 1893), Varvara (born 1895), Nikolai (born 1898), Ivan (born 1900), and Yelena (born 1902).

 All the children received a good education; they read the classics of Russian and European literature, studied music, and went to concerts.
-Mikhail played piano, sang baritone, and enjoyed opera.
-In particular, he enjoyed Faust by Gounod; according to his sister Nadezhda, he attended showings of Faust at least 40 times.
-At home, Mikhail and his siblings acted out plays that they enjoyed; the family also had a dacha in Bucha.
+Bulgakov played piano, sang baritone, and enjoyed opera.
+In particular, he enjoyed Faust by Gounod; according to Nadezhda, he attended showings of Faust at least 40 times.
+At home, Bulgakov and his siblings acted out plays which they enjoyed.
+The family also had a dacha in Bucha.

-In 1900, Bulgakov was enrolled in the Second Kiev Gymasium; in 1901, Bulgakov was enrolled in the First Kiev Gymnasium, where he developed an interest in Russian and European literature (his favourite authors at the time being Gogol, Pushkin, Dostoyevsky, Saltykov-Shchedrin, and Dickens), theatre and opera.
-The teachers of the Gymnasium exerted a great influence on the formation of his literary taste.
+Bulgakov was enrolled in the Second Kiev Gymasium in 1900.
+The next year, he was enrolled in the First Kiev Gymnasium, where he developed an interest in Russian and European literature (his favourite authors at the time being Gogol, Pushkin, Dostoyevsky, Saltykov-Shchedrin, and Dickens), theatre and opera.
+The teachers of the gymnasium exerted a great influence on the formation of his literary taste.

-In 1906, Afanasy Bulgakov fell ill with malignant nephrosclerosis; he died of the illness in 1907.
-The loss of his father caused Mikhail to turn away from the Orthodox faith.
-His sister Nadezhda observed that he showed a great interest in the theories of Darwin, and had turned to "non-belief".
-After Afanasy's death, Mikhail's mother, a well-educated and extraordinarily diligent person, assumed responsibility for his education.
+Afanasiy fell ill with malignant nephrosclerosis in 1906 and died of the illness the next year.
+His death caused Bulgakov to turn away from the Orthodox faith.
+Nadezhda observed that Bulgakov showed a great interest in the theories of Darwin and had turned to "non-belief".

 In the summer of 1908, Bulgakov met Tatyana Lappa.
-Lappa, who lived in Saratov, had arrived in Kiev to visit her relatives; her aunt was a friend of Varvara Bulgakova and thus introduced her to the young Bulgakov.
-In 1909, Bulgakov began to study medicine at the Kiev University.
+Lappa, who lived in Saratov, had arrived in Kiev to visit her relatives; Lappa's aunt was a friend of his mother and thus introduced her to the young Bulgakov.
+The next year, he began to study medicine at the Kiev University.
 In 1912, Lappa arrived in Kiev to study.
 The two married in April 1913.